|Nutrition Facts (per serving)|

-Allow the flour to cool while you mix together the rest of the ingredients.
+Allow the flour to cool while mixing together the rest of the ingredients.
 In the bowl of a stand mixer or using a regular bowl and hand mixer, beat together the butter, cream cheese, brown sugar, white sugar, heavy cream, vanilla extract, and salt until smooth and completely combined.

 Add in the flour and chocolate chips until completely incorporated.
 If the mixture is too thick to be dippable, then add a little more heavy cream until it reaches desired consistency.

 Serve the dip with the pretzels, graham crackers, or pita chips.